 Enraged by these words, the judge ordered them both to be cast into a dark and foetid dungeon; immediately a bright light and a most sweet odour filled the prison.
 They were then shut up in a bath, the floor of which was made redhot; but from this also they emerged unhurt.
 Next they were thrown into the Tiber with stones tied to their necks, but an Angel saved them from the water, and they were finally beheaded ten miles out of the city on the Aurelian Way.
 Their bodies were buried by a matron named Plautilla, on her estate, and were afterwards translated into Rome, where they now repose in the Basilica of Constantine near the baptistery.
 (2)

 Their place of burial was at the ninth milestone of the Via Cornelia, as is stated in the Berne manuscript of the “Martyrologium Hieronymianum” (ed.
 De Rossi-Duchesne, 89).
 These martyrs are also recorded in the Itineraries of the seventh century as on the road just mentioned (De Rossi, “Roma sotterranea”, I, 18283).
 Pope Damasus erected a church over the grave of the saints.
 The town on this spot named after St. Rufina became the see of one of the suburbicarian dioceses that was later united with Porto (cf. Allard, “Histoire des Persécutions”:, III, 96).
 (1)

-Image: Martyrdom of Saints Secunda (Seconda) and Rufina, artist: Pier Francesco Mazzucchelli, circa: between 1620 and 1625 (3)
+Image: Crop of Martyrdom of Saints Secunda (Seconda) and Rufina, artist: Pier Francesco Mazzucchelli, circa: between 1620 and 1625 (3)